The Truth About Trail Hunting

 The Trail Hunting name was invented in 2005 and is just a made up name to disguise it’s true intention “the continuation of traditional hunting”.
 It’s a lie, smokescreen and guise purely used as a cover for illegal hunting.

 The majority of Tory MP’s want the act scrapping to allow hunts to carry on hunting and killing without restriction, which is hugely unpopular with 85% of the British public, but these pro hunt supporting MP’s choses to ignore this.

 What is actually needed is for the Hunting Act to be amended and strengthened, the loop holes closed, correctly policed, and with adequate fines and prison sentences to deter illegal hunting.

 Most of the public are unaware that fox hunting continues today despite there being a ban.
 Hunts continue to flout the law, making a mockery of our legal system and conning the public, police and courts.

-For many outside of the hunting bubble it is hard to understand how and why these death sports continue.
+For many it is hard to understand how this brutal, cruel, and illegal activity continues.
 The reasons are complicated, and one of them is the false alibi of Trail Hunting.

 Foxes and Agriculture

 |A large part of the foxes diet is made up of rabbits, which cause in excess of £100 million damage to agriculture each year.
 By removing foxes rabbit numbers will increase.